Removing Objects from a Bucket

 • endpoint: The endpoint corresponding to the Region you want to send the request to.

-• Key: The name of the object you removed.
+• Key: The names of the objects you removed.

 Result Sample